ProbShin/CS503Projects/PSO/lab1/Readme.md

 ### 3. Readylist

-readylist is a prority queue, using XINU's queue system.
-It stores all the process that is `PR_READY` to be context-switched in.
+XINU store all the `PR_READY` processes in a prority-queue data structure called **readylist**.
+It utlizes XINU's queue system.
 * insert
 * dequeue